planttheidea/redux-browser-storage/README.md

 `setLocalValues(values: Object)`

 Sets the value(s) in `localStorage` based on the keys of the object passed.
-Nested values are allowed by use of standard dot or bracket notation.
+Nested values are allowed by use of dot or bracket notation.

 ```javascript
 // standard